jamesncox/mealzys/README.md

 #STILL TO DO:

-1. Create the "tags" for recipe_ingredients model (maybe the clients_restrictions model instead?)
+[x] 1.
+Create the "tags" for recipe_ingredients model (maybe the clients_restrictions model instead?)
     Then we can link these to recipes with dropdown boxes to select generic/common types of allergies

 2. Stub out / hardcode some features I'd like to see in my views to wrap my brain around what I have still to do...
-  a. add category to recipe for breakfast/lunch/dinner
+[x]  a. add category to recipe for breakfast/lunch/dinner
-  b. add dynamic list of clients and their restrctions to recipe show page
-  c. change the recipe show page list of ingredients, etc. into an actual table with rows/columns?
+  b. add dynamic list of clients and their restrictions to recipe show page [x] c. change the recipe show page list of ingredients, etc. into an actual table with rows/columns?
-  d. write scope method in Recipe model to sort by breakfast, lunch, dinner in the index view.
+[x]  d. write scope method in Recipe model to sort by breakfast, lunch, dinner in the index view.

+3. My sessions controller and/or user controllers are not doing what they're supposed to be doing... when I click login, I'll get directed to my homepage, but if I click new user signup I also get directed to my homepage as if i were already logged in.

+4. Create error messages for when logging in/signing up goes wrong.

 #MOVED OUT OF USERS/NEW.HTML.ERB for now.